ANLY521/feature_extraction_template/README.md

 ## util.py

 Utility functions for data loading and splitting.
-Includes functions that must be completed for lab and homework.
+Includes functions that must be completed for lab.

 ## lab.py

-Creates and shuffles feature vectors.
+Creates feature vectors using function words in numpy.

 Usage `python lab.py --path imdb_practice.txt`